Glossary of Terms

 Consumer Assessment of Healthcare Providers and Systems (CAHPS) – A standardized approach to gathering, analyzing and reporting information on consumers’ and patients’ experiences with health care services.

-Caregiver – someone who aids a family member or friend.
+Caregiver – Someone who aids a family member or friend.
 The term usually refers to the loved one of a patient who spends time with the patient and attends to his needs.

-Chronic Illness – a condition or illness that is ongoing and doesn’t fully respond to treatment.
+Chronic Illness – A condition or illness that is ongoing and doesn’t fully respond to treatment.

-Chronic Obstructive Pulmonary Disease (COPD) – a chronic respiratory condition that is often characterized by poor airflow in the lungs.
+Chronic Obstructive Pulmonary Disease (COPD) – A chronic respiratory condition that is often characterized by poor airflow in the lungs.
 This condition frequently results in shortness of breath and a cough.

 Centers for Medicare & Medicaid Services (CMS) – The federal agency that administers Medicare and Medicaid, including determinations of benefits.